SafiX/hertzel_not_found/README.md

 # Where the hell is Hertzel?

-Use this repo to help finding him!
+Use this repo to help find him!

 ####[See example](https://hertzelnotfoundongithub.firebaseapp.com "See example")
 ####[See another example](https://bintraykmock1.firebaseapp.com "See example")